-Description: Based upon the principles of applied behavior analysis (ABA), PECS is a methodology that uses pictures and other symbols to develop a functional communication system for individuals with autism.
+Description:, PECS is a methodology that uses pictures and other symbols to develop a functional communication system for individuals with autism spectrum disorder (ASD) based upon the principles of applied behavior analysis (ABA).
 In the early stages of training, PECS teaches students to exchange a picture of a desired item for the actual item.
 Next steps in training include teaching expansion of vocabulary, including attributes (e.g., “big”, “red”) and commenting (e.g., “I like swinging”).

 Research Summary: Studies show that PECS is effective in teaching communication skills that involve single words or short phrases, and that these communication skills may generalize to everyday settings.
-Ongoing consultation from an expert in PECS is likely to improve outcomes for children with autism spectrum disorders who receive this intervention (Howlin et al., 2007).
+Ongoing consultation from an expert in PECS is likely to improve outcomes for children with autism spectrum disorders who receive this intervention.

-Recommendations: PECS is an appropriate intervention for teaching functional communication skills to children with autism spectrum disorders who have limited or no communication skills, or have difficulty initiating or expanding vocabulary.
+Recommendations: PECS is a viable option as an intervention for teaching functional communication skills to children with ASD who have limited or no communication skills, or have difficulty initiating or expanding vocabulary.
 To increase the utility of this intervention, an important area for future research is to investigate PECS procedures for promoting initiation of communication and acquisition of complex, flexible language.

 Selected scientific studies: